Only essential businesses and some carryout locations remain open. Check with establishments for availability.

-Sawyer's first restaurant, The Greenhouse Tavern on East 4th Street, also was the first LEED-certified restaurant in Ohio.
-When he opened The Greenhouse Tavern in 2009, friends in bigger cities thought he was crazy.
+Sawyer's first on-his-own restaurant, The Greenhouse Tavern on East 4th Street, was the first LEED-certified restaurant in Ohio.
+When it opened in 2009, friends in bigger cities thought he was crazy.
 But Sawyer banked on Cleveland.
 Plus, his mom was here.
-(Ma Sawyer cooks for the entire staff every Saturday.)
+(Ma Sawyer cooked for the entire staff every Saturday.)

-Sawyer is redefining what it means to be green.
-(Hint: It’s never tasted so good!)
-Produce, protein and grains come from nearby, as does vinegar bottled in the basement of his century home — he has a self-professed obsession with vinegar.
+Sawyer redefined what it meant to be green.
+(Hint: It never tasted so good!)
+Produce, protein and grains all came from nearby, as did the vinegar he once bottled in his basement (he has a self-professed obsession with vinegar, BTW).

 Two of Sawyer’s fan favorite dishes that live throughout other properties are his famous takes on frites and wings.
 Fresh cut frites with gravy and confit chicken wings (which will, in one bite, make all other chicken wings inferior forever) serve as legacies of the eco-friendly, culinary genius of this homegrown, award-winning chef.